lacepool/cardano-db-sync/doc/building-running.md

 ├── cardano-db-sync
 ├── cardano-node
 ```
-These instuction assume than only blocks and transactions for a single blockchain are inserted in
+These instructions assume that only blocks and transactions for a single blockchain are inserted in
 the db.
 If you want to to use a single database for more than one chain, you will need to duplicate
 `config/pgpass` and provide a unique db name for each chain (ie mainnet uses `cexplorer`).